secretflow/scql/docs/reference/engine-config.rst

 Config for storage
 ^^^^^^^^^^^^^^^^^^
-Database in SCDB is used to store the SCQL system data, such as CCL and user information, currently SCDB support MySQL/SQLite3.
+Database is used to store the SCQL system data, such as CCL and user information, currently support MySQL/SQLite3.
 You can connect to a database by setting ``conn_str`` and ``type`` in the storage config.

 type
   The database type, which can be set as mysql/sqlite.
 And MySQL is recommended, which has been fully tested.